 2023-09-16 08:00:03

 It is a very special council of ministers which should have been held on July 27 in Niamey.
 Just before a junta came to upset the course of history by overthrowing Nigerien President Mohamed Bazoum.
-Coincidence or not, on that day, the government of this Sahelian country should have approved a strategic decree, which could have allowed the creation of a new company, PetroNiger, whose objective would have been to manage the country’s oil resources.
+Coincidence or not, on that day, the government of this Sahelian country should have approved a strategic decree, which might have allowed the creation of a new company, PetroNiger, whose objective would have been to manage the country’s oil resources.

 Did this project contribute to precipitating the fall of the regime?
-Was it perceived by the putschists as the ultimate gesture of regaining control of a lucrative sector which could have harmed them or their sponsors?
-In Mohamed Bazoum’s entourage, in any case, there is little doubt about this scenario.
+Was it perceived by the putschists as the ultimate gesture of regaining control of a lucrative sector which might have harmed them or their sponsors?
+In Mohamed Bazoum’s entourage, in any case, there is little doubt regarding this scenario.
 “Oil is not the only motive for the putsch, but it is one of the essential levers”estimates a close advisor to the president, very clearly pointing out the responsibilities of the camp of former president Mahamadou Issoufou (2011-2021).

 Although he denies it, the latter is today suspected of having played a role in General Abdourahamane Tiani’s coup.
 It was he who appointed the current strong man of the junta as head of the presidential guard.
 After the election of Mohamed Bazoum, with whom he traveled politically for thirty years, it was his son Sani Mahamadou Issoufou, known as Abba, who was promoted to minister of oil, mines and renewable energies, before being handed over at the beginning of 2022 of the renewable energy portfolio.
 A certain continuity.